• Skip to primary navigation

 Chocolate Beghrir (Algerian Chocolate Honeycomb Pancakes)

-A recipe for Chocolate Beghrir (Algerian Chocolate Honeycomb Pancakes).
-These North African pancakes include a bit of cocoa powder and are topped with honey butter, toasted almonds, and strawberries for a fun variation to the traditional Beghrir.
+A recipe for Chocolate Beghrir (Algerian Chocolate Honeycomb Pancakes)!
+These North African pancakes include a bit of cocoa powder and are served with honey butter, almonds, and strawberries.

 Course Breakfast